arindamdawn-zz/tab-and-space/posts/30-days-of-python-24.md

 The project's code can be found in this repo [https://github.com/arindamdawn/python-blog/tree/master](https://github.com/arindamdawn/python-blog/tree/master)

 That's all for today.
-Tomorrow, I will create the continue adding more features to this blog application while exploring more of Flask's concepts.
-I have used Flask to create the web app.
+Tomorrow, I will continue adding more features to this blog application while exploring more of Flask's concepts.
+I have used Flask to create a web app.
 Feel free to explore Django by consulting the documentation and try building simple apps with it as well.

 Have a great one!